rsmaller/carg/README.md

 Everything is in the `include/carg.h` header, so to add this library into your project, put it in your environment's include path and include the header accordingly.

 Similarly, link against the `libcarg` implementation.
-This library builds as a shared object library.
+This library can be built statically or dynamically, but the build process defaults to dynamic linking.
+To link statically, provide the flag `-DLink=static` as an argument to CMake.

 The object file will be stored in the `bin` directory of the CMake project.

-If you would like to install this library on your system, there is a UNIX install script for this called `generic-build-install-unix.sh` in the `/install` directory.
+If you would like to install the dynamically linked library on your system, there is a UNIX install script for this called `generic-build-install-unix.sh` in the `/install` directory.
+It will build the library and copy both the shared object file and the header into their respective environment locations on UNIX systems.

 ## How to Use This Library
 Before using this library, ensure your `main()` function accepts an `argc` and `argv` as parameters.